Skip to navigation Skip to content Skip to subnav

 (c) A candidate shall possess the attributes provided in subsection 602(d) of this title.
 (Added 2015, No. 123 (Adj.
 Sess.), § 3, eff.
 May 23, 2016.)

 • § 603.
-Appointment of Justices, judges, magistrates, Public Utility Commission Chair, and members
+Appointment of justices, judges, magistrates, Public Utility Commission Chair, and members

-Whenever the Governor appoints a Supreme Court Justice, a Superior Judge, a magistrate, the Chair of the Public Utility Commission, or a member of the Public Utility Commission, he or she shall select from the list of names of qualified persons submitted by the Judicial Nominating Board pursuant to law.
+Whenever the Governor appoints a Supreme Court Justice, a Superior Judge, a magistrate, the Chair of the Public Utility Commission, or a member of the Public Utility Commission, the Governor shall select from the list of names of well-qualified persons submitted by the Judicial Nominating Board pursuant to law.
 The names of candidates submitted and not selected shall remain confidential.
 (Amended 1966, No. 64 (Sp.
 Sess.), § 3, eff.
 Jan.
 1, 1967; 1967, No. 306 (Adj.
 Sess.), § 4; 1971, No. 161 (Adj.
 Sess.), § 3; 1973, No. 106, § 4, eff.
 May 25, 1973; 1975, No. 204 (Adj.
 Sess.), § 8; 1979, No. 181 (Adj.
 Sess.), § 10; 2009, No. 154 (Adj.
-Sess.), § 34.)
+Sess.), § 34; 2023, No. 169 (Adj.
+Sess.), § 3, eff.
+July 1, 2024.)

 • § 604.
 Repealed.
 2009, No. 154 (Adj.
 Sess.), § 238.